An inspirational guide for the autumn months…

 Pubs & Bars

 A glass of wine is never to be sniffed at whatever the season, and there are plenty of gemütlich spots in Berlin to cosy up with a glass of Riesling or Grauburgunder.
-Weinerei is a firm favourite thanks to its pay-what-you-want system, though more serious oenophiles will want to spend some time at spots like Cordobar or Weinbar Rutz.
+Mitte’s legendary Weinerei is a firm favourite thanks to its pay-what-you-want system, though more serious oenophiles will want to spend some time at spots like Neukölln’s JaJa and Vin Aqua Vin, Mitte’s Freundschaft or Italian small producer spot Cantine Sant’Ambroeus in Prenzlauer Berg.

 Galleries, Museums & Exhibitions

-We tend to cover the smaller, quirkier museums at Slow Travel Berlin – places like the Ramones Museum in Mitte, the Museum der Dinge, the Alphabet Museum and the wonderfully surreal (and often missed) Design Panoptikum.
+We tend to prefer the smaller, quirkier museums —places like the Ramones Museum in Mitte, the Alphabet Museum, the wonderfully surreal (and often overlooked) Design Panoptikum, and of course the new Georg Grosz museum, located in a modernist petrol station.
 But that’s mainly because the big-hitters already have so much media attention that we figure our job is to spread some independent love.

-For an insight into one of Germany’s leading turn-of-the-century artists, the Käthe Kollwitz Museum is worth a visit, while the Bauhaus Archiv will appeal to modernists of all stripes.
-History buffs may enjoy the German-Russian Museum in Karlshorst or Hohenschönhausen’s former Stasi Prison.
+For an insight into one of Germany’s leading turn-of-the-century artists, the Käthe Kollwitz Museum is worth a visit, while history buffs may enjoy the German-Russian Museum in Karlshorst or Hohenschönhausen’s former Stasi Prison.
 More into photography?
 We have listed some of our favourite photo galleries here.